AndresArcando/Delilah-Resto/README.md

 # Delilah-Resto

 ** REST API DELILAH RESTO**
 A REST API for managing orders, products and users.
 Originally designed for restaurants, but you can use it however you want.
-Go nuts!

 This is an API where you can allow users to register and login, upload products and manage orders.